How Much Low-FODMAP Protein Do You Need?

 Featured image (turkey and vegetables) by Amy Agur, FODMAP Formula

 New to the low-FODMAP diet or have you been making your way through the Elimination Phase?
-Whatever stage you’re at, knowing your choices for low-FODMAP sources that are high in protein will help you create a balanced plate.
+Whatever stage you’re at, knowing your choices for low-FODMAP high sources of protein will help you create a balanced plate.